 - Results management includes anti-doping rule violations, consequences and the appeal systems that are in place to protect athletes’ rights and provide due process.

-Version 3.0 of the current CADP came into force on March 1, 2011, and integrates several of the following international and national developments:
+The current version of the CADP came into force on January 1, 2015, and integrates several of the following international and national developments:

 - The World Anti-Doping Code and mandatory international standard requirements were formally accepted by the CCES on March 25, 2009.
 The Code results in stronger anti-doping programs for athletes globally.